 Frequently Asked Questions

-We're committed to offering an AACSB-accredited MBA Program with quality and performance expectations.
-Pamplin College of Business is one of only 5% of business schools internationally accredited by this prestigious, international accreditation body.
+Virginia Tech is committed to offering an AACSB-accredited MBA Program with quality and performance expectations.
+The Pamplin College of Business is one of only 5% of business schools internationally accredited by this prestigious, international accreditation body.
 Read more about the AACSB accreditation.

 Because the program is cohort-based, meaning all students take the same classes at the same time, only a fall entry date is available.

-Yes, you need to have a minimum of three years’ professional, full-time work experience to enter this program.
-Typically our classes average 9-11 years of work experience
+Yes, applicants must have a minimum of three years professional, full-time work experience to enter the program.
+Typically our students average 9-11 years of work experience.

-Because the PMBA is cohort-based and has a very unique structure (10-week terms of three two-credit classes), it is very difficult to accept transfer credits, even from other Virginia Tech MBA programs.
+Because the PMBA program is cohort-based with a very unique structure, it is extremely difficult to accept transfer credits, even from other Virginia Tech MBA programs.
 We will review each request on a case-by-case basis.

-Yes, and our office would like to encourage all VT employees interested in the PMBA program to make an appointment with us to discuss the full details of these special considerations.
-As a University employee you are eligible for benefits which can help defray some of the costs of the Professional MBA program.
+Yes, and we encourage all Virginia Tech employees interested in the PMBA program to make an appointment with us to discuss the full details of these special considerations.
+As a University employee, you are eligible for benefits which can help defray some of the costs of the PMBA program.
 Additional information can be found here.

 The Board of Visitors for Virginia Tech establishes the tuition for the PMBA program annually.
-Once the tuition is established, your total program’s tuition and fees are firm for both years of the program.
-The annual changes only affect the incoming cohort.
+Once the tuition is established, program tuition and fees are firm for both years of the program.
+The annual changes affect only the incoming cohort.
 The most updated information on tuition is located here.

-The MBA Office will provide you with a letter detailing the tuition and fees for your employer and will provide that to you after you are admitted into the program.
-We will also provide you with an official letter at the end of each term detailing your grades if you request it.
+Professional MBA staff will provide you with a letter detailing the tuition and fees for your employer upon admittance to the program.
+If required, staff can also provide an official letter detailing your grades at the end of each term.

-The MBA Office will host a one-day Orientation in August prior to classes starting.
-During this day, you can expect to meet your classmates, MBA administration, alumni, and faculty.
-In the past we have held a case workshop to familiarize students with case study and how to analyze a case.
+The MBA program office will host a one-day orientation in August prior to classes starting.
+During orientation, you can expect to meet your classmates, MBA administration, alumni, and faculty.
+In the past we have held a case workshop to familiarize students with case study method and how to analyze a case.